Digby Systems CPR-Guy CPR and First Aid Training Digby Systems' CPR-Guy CPR and First Aid Training

 • Does the trainer propose realistic time frames for the class (you can't teach a quality class in "under an hour")?

-• Look at the student manuals - do they provide the student with complete information - or just an outline and a picture or two.
+• Look at the student manuals - Are they they provided by the "Brand" being taught - not just some copied hand-outs?
+Do they provide the student with complete information - or just an outline and a picture or two.

-• Look at the cost - it will vary by region, class size and content - but is it realistic for what you are getting (materials, time, instructional quality)?
+• Look at the cost - it will vary by region, class size and content - but is it realistic for what you are getting?

-• Primarily, it is the instructor that makes the difference - if they can't teach, and have no experience, all the videos, presentations, hand-outs and books in the world won't make a difference.
+• Primarily, it is the instructor that makes the difference in class quality - if they can't teach, and have no experience, all the videos, presentations, hand-outs and books in the world won't make a difference.

 When a question is asked, they must be able to answer it quickly and correctly in terms the student understands